carlitofluito/thrive_covid/docs/index.md

 We have to change fear for love.
 The current paralysis can become in a huge leap forwards if we take this new communitarian approach to the situation.

 ## The goal {-}

+As you have probably heard, the goal now is flatten the curve.
+Things don’t look too ugly at the moment, and none of us wants that they get really ugly.
+However, things can get ugly.
+Check [Tomas Pueyo’s article]( https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) while I am writing the guide.
+You will get the idea why it is necessary that everybody collaborates and stays at home.
+We don’t want to collapse the whole system.
+It is important that we are conscious about what is going on and what is coming.

+We, all of us, have to act now.
+Stay at home, keep reading.